My opinion on Envestio

 The projects are usually well-detailed; however, what is missing is a risk assessment like the one provided by CrowdEstate for its investments.

-An interesting aspect is all loans seem to yield interests monthly; however I advise you to check the detailed payment schedule for each project.
+An interesting aspect is that all loans seem to yield interests monthly; however I advise you to check the detailed payment schedule for each project.
 Overall, I really appreciate the diversity of the investment opportunities that Envestio offers; moreover, the interest rates are very interesting.